BobbyLeonard/Python-Real-Time-Monitor/README.md

 Comes in 2 versions.

 >The GUI version uses tkinter as an interface to display the graph.
+>'loading.png' is required, set your paths in the script

 >The Webapp version uses Flask and serves an auto refreshing page from your ip on port 80.
 >'index.html' should be put in a folder called templates which should be in